sannnir/Project-My-own-Salt-state/README.md

 As a master and a minion I am going to create two virtual machines with the help of Vargant so that I can really test my salt-state on them.

 Since I have already installed Vagrant to my host computer (Windows 11 Home) I am going to skip "Install Vagrant"-phase.
 Vagrant is an open-source tool that helps you create virtual environments super easily.
 It is recommend to install Vagrant to your host computer.
 Vagrant also needs a hypervisor, which can be VirtualBox, to be able to create virtual machines.
 Vagrant uses boxes which are like operating system images that it clones to the new VM.
-(Vagrant 2022.)
-You can find different boxes [here](https://app.vagrantup.com/boxes/search).
+(Vagrant 2022a.)
+You can find different boxes [here](https://app.vagrantup.com/boxes/search) (Vargant 2022b).

 #### Virtual Machines:

 When using Vagrant with Windows the easiest way is to open Windows PowerShell.
 So let's open PowerShell and create a new folder for Vagrantfile where I am going to qualify the amount of VMs and also tell which OS box they are going to have.
 Instructions of creating that Vagrantfile are from [here](https://terokarvinen.com/2021/two-machine-virtual-network-with-debian-11-bullseye-and-vagrant/).
+(Tero Karvinen 2021.)

 First I created `vkoneet` folder where I was going to create the Vagrantfile.
 I used notepad for creating the Vagrantfile.